Graph Element Networks: adaptive, structured computation and memory: Graph element networks

 \subsection{Optimizing graph topology}

 Thus far, we have assumed that the number, connectivity, and positions of the nodes in the GEN are fixed, but in fact they can also be adjusted during training.
+First, since nodes are not tied to any entities and GNNs can have any number of nodes, we can train \textit{the same} network on multiple mesh sizes, being able to choose the desired mesh size at test time to trade off accuracy with compute (section \ref{subseq:Poisson_exp}) or adapt to different problem sizes(section \ref{subsec:GQN_exp}).

-First, we note that the output of the GEN is differentiable with respect to the positions of the nodes, so they can be easily adjusted via gradient descent, with the effect of allocating representational capacity to the parts of the space where it is most useful.
+Second, we note that the output of the GEN is differentiable with respect to the positions of the nodes, so they can be easily adjusted via gradient descent, with the effect of allocating representational capacity to the parts of the space where it is most useful.
 We often use a regular pattern of graph connectivity, such as a Delaunay triangulation, which automatically computes the edge set from the positions of the nodes.
 If we adjust the nodes' positions, then, it is straightforward to dynamically compute the graph edges after each update to the node positions.
 Changing connectivity in this manner changes the form of the computation done by the GNN in a way that is non-smooth, but we have not observed convergence problems from doing so.
 Experiments illustrating this idea can be found at the end of section \ref{subseq:Poisson_exp}.

 It is possible to combine gradient-descent with discrete non-local search steps in our optimization process that add or remove nodes from the network, in the style of the {\sc BounceGrad} algorithm~\cite{alet2018modular}.
 This process would allow the network to grow to a size appropriate to a given problem instance, but we have not yet explored it experimentally.